linkerd/website/linkerd.io/content/2.12/features/server-policy.md

 Sometimes, however, we want to restrict which types of traffic are allowed.
-Linkerd's policy features allow you to *deny* access to resources unless certain conditions are met, including based on the TLS identity of the client.
+Linkerd's policy features allow you to *deny* access to resources unless certain conditions are met, including the TLS identity of the client.

 Linkerd's policy is configured using two mechanisms: